psuriset/linux/Documentation/trace/events.rst

   - tracing synthetic events from in-kernel code
   - the low-level "dynevent_cmd" API

-7.1 Dyamically creating synthetic event definitions
+7.1 Dynamically creating synthetic event definitions
 ---------------------------------------------------

 There are a couple ways to create a new synthetic event from a kernel